Omvaidya/Hospital-Management-System-PHP/Readme.txt

 To run this project, you'll need to have the following installed:

-- XAMPP (or any other PHP development environment)

-### Project Structure

-- **htdocs/**: Contains the project files.
-- **sql/**: Contains the SQL scripts for creating and populating the database.
-- **README.md**: Project documentation.

-### Setting Up the Project

-1. **Download the project files:**

-   Download the project files from the repository and extract them.

-2. **Move the project to XAMPP htdocs:**

-   Copy the project folder to the `htdocs` directory in your XAMPP installation directory.

-3. **Start XAMPP:**

-   Open the XAMPP Control Panel and start Apache and MySQL.

-4. **Set up the Database:**

-   - Go to the MySQL admin section by clicking on the `Admin` button in the XAMPP Control Panel.
-   - Import the SQL script provided in the `sql/` directory to set up the database.

-5. **Run the Project:**

-   - Open your web browser and go to `http://localhost/[your-project-folder-name]`.
-   - The website should now be accessible and ready to use.

-### Using the System

-1. **Admin Section:**

-   - Login with admin credentials.
-   - Manage doctor schedules and appointments.
-   - View overall hospital management statistics.

-2. **Doctor Section:**

-   - Login with doctor credentials.
-   - Add available slots for appointments.
-   - View booked appointments.

-3. **Patient Section:**

-   - Login with patient credentials.
-   - Book appointments by selecting specialists and available slots.
-   - View upcoming appointments.

-### Project Workflow

-1. **Admin Management:**

-   - Admin can log in to view and manage all hospital activities.
-   - Admin can manage doctor schedules and view patient appointments.

-2. **Doctor Management:**

-   - Doctors can log in to update their availability.
-   - Doctors can manage their appointment slots and view bookings.

-3. **Patient Management:**

-   - Patients can log in to book appointments with doctors.
-   - Patients can select specialists and view available slots.
-   - Patients can manage their appointment history.

-## Backend Access

-To view the backend:

-1. Go to the MySQL admin section by clicking on the `Admin` button in the XAMPP Control Panel.
-2. Navigate through the database to view tables and manage data directly.

-## Conclusion

-This Hospital Management System provides a robust and user-friendly interface for managing hospital services, ensuring a smooth and efficient process for administrators, doctors, and patients.
+- XAMPP (or any other local server with PHP, Apache, and MySQL support)

+### Installation

+1. **Download and extract the project files:**

+   Download the project files and extract them into the `htdocs` folder located in your XAMPP installation directory (usually `C:\xampp\htdocs`).

+2. **Start XAMPP Control Panel:**

+   Open XAMPP Control Panel and start the Apache and MySQL services.

+3. **Set up the Database:**

+   - Open your web browser and navigate to `http://localhost/phpmyadmin`.
+   - Create a new database named `hospital_management`.
+   - Import the provided SQL file (`hospital_management.sql`) into the newly created database.

+4. **Update Database Configuration:**

+   Open the `includes/db_connect.php` file and update the database connection details if necessary (e.g., username, password).

+### Running the Project

+1. **Open the Application:**

+   In your web browser, navigate to `http://localhost/hospital_management`.

+2. **Login and Explore:**

+   Use the provided admin, patient, and doctor login credentials to explore the features of the application.

+## Features

+### Admin Section

+- **Admin Login:**
+  - Manage doctors and patient records.
+  - View all appointments.
+  - Set available slots for doctors.

+### Doctor Section

+- **Doctor Login:**
+  - View and manage their appointments.
+  - Set available slots for patients to book.

+### Patient Section

+- **Patient Login:**
+  - Book appointments with doctors.
+  - View their appointment history.
+  - Select specialists during booking.

+### Services Section

+- Displays the services offered by doctors at the hospital.

+## Using the System

+### Making an Appointment

+1. **Login as Patient:**
+   - Navigate to the patient login section and log in using patient credentials.

+2. **Book an Appointment:**
+   - Choose a doctor or specialist from the list.
+   - Select an available slot.
+   - Confirm the booking.

+### Setting Available Slots (Doctor)

+1. **Login as Doctor:**
+   - Navigate to the doctor login section and log in using doctor credentials.

+2. **Set Slots:**
+   - Navigate to the slot management section.
+   - Set available slots for patients to book.

+## Viewing the Backend

+1. **Open phpMyAdmin:**
+   - In your web browser, navigate to `http://localhost/phpmyadmin`.

+2. **Access the Database:**
+   - Select the `hospital_management` database to view and manage the backend data.

 ## Contributing